 This Plan may not cover all of the dental care you may need.
-The benefits under this plan are subject to limitations listed above which affect the benefits you receive or how often some procedures will be covered.
-Additionally, there are exclusions to the type of services covered.
-These limitations and exclusions are detailed with the specific benefits listed above and in this Adult General Exclusions section.
-These limitations and exclusions and exclusions warrant careful reading.
+The benefits under this plan are subject to Limitations listed above which affect the benefits you receive or how often some procedures will be covered.
+Additionally, there are Exclusions to the type of services covered.
+These Limitations and Exclusions are detailed with the specific benefits listed above and in this "Adult General Exclusions" section.
+These Limitations and Exclusions warrant careful reading.